srinivasarao999/Comparative-Analysis-of-Quick-Commerce/README.md

-Comparative Analysis of Leading Quick Commerce Platforms
+Comparative Analysis of Quick Commerce Platforms

 what is quick commerce?